giresse19/dev_network/Readme.md

   * Sets response header for JSON
   * Creates a function to return APIs in `{status:200, data: ...}` format
 * It has a public and private API which uses `users` service
-*  API routes defined here
+* Uses API routes defined here
+* Uses passport module for authentication
 * It has an Error route to catch uncaught errors

 ### src/models.js